someparty/someparty/source/articles/2017-05-28-pleasure-overdose.html.markdown

 title: Pleasure Overdose
 date: 2017-05-28
 author: adam@someparty.ca (Adam White)
 description: Soupcans release Pleasure Overdose.
-Sam Coffeey and the Iron Lungs, The Dirty Nil, and the Flatliners tour.
+Sam Coffey and the Iron Lungs, The Dirty Nil, and the Flatliners tour.
 ---

 Part of my motivation in starting Some Party as a weekly newsletter was to force myself to operate outside the daily news cycle that Punknews and the rest of the Internet music apparatus thrives on.
 There's a formula to how a new music is disseminated and it should sound familiar.
 A band will make mention of their next album, perhaps by sharing a title or who's producing it, sometimes just their *intent* to record, that will kick off a round of press coverage.
 In the lead-up to the release you'll see the usual collection of stories, dribbled out over time.
 Studio photos show up on Instagram.
 Perhaps there's a studio clip of the guitarist noodling out the hook from a new song on Facebook.
 Eventually a single shows up on SoundCloud or BandCamp, and it's "exclusively" announced on one news outlet or another.
 That repeats a few times and eventually the record's released.
 The band, the label, a PR person if that's in the budget, and the press kick that ball back and forth.